Ana Mengote Baluca, IDSA

 Ana is a designer based in NYC, intent on using design to build a more socially equitable world.
 Above everything else, her primary objective is to work on solutions that have the most potential in impacting our culture and society in a positive way.
 She is currently one of the leaders of IDSA’s inaugural DEI Council.
 She also serves as one of the co-chairs of the Publicity Committee of the Association of Filipino Scientists in America.
 She is experimenting with and strategizing meaningful products as the founder and creative director of lowercase innovation.

 9:00 am EDT

-We’ll start with a quick introduction and history on how design is a very social and impactful field and continue with a few case studies of designs that changed the world.
-We’ll continue with an honest review of the state of the world at the moment and reflect on design’s contribution in making things worse or better.
-The main part of the presentation will be a series of action items that designers can do in their practice and work environment that can hopefully ripple to bigger changes in our greater community.
+We’ll start with a quick introduction and history on how design is a very social and impactful field and continue with a few case studies of designs that have changed the world.
+We’ll continue with an honest review of the state of the world at the moment and reflect on design’s contribution to making things worse or better.
+The main part of the presentation will be a series of action items that designers can implement in their practice and work environment that can hopefully ripple to bigger changes in our greater community.